-Should I Use a Professional Eyelash Extension Remover
+Can I Use a Professional Eyelash Extension Remover?

 A lash extension remover is dangerous if it gets into contact with your eyes.
 They should only be used by licensed and certified lash stylists.

-There are two types of professional lash extension remover commonly used on the market: gel remover and cream remover.
+There are two types of professional lash extension removers commonly used on the market: gel remover and cream remover.

 The gel remover is typically clear with a high viscosity.
 Lash stylists generally use the gel remover for spot removal (targeted removal of a few extensions).
 The cream remover on the other hand is typically more viscous compared to the gel type and used for the complete removal of extensions.

 These products are highly effective and can be purchased from professional beauty supply stores and online.
 They ensure the complete removal of the lash glue.

 We have covered a step-by-step method for removing lash extensions at home.
 But I think you should be aware of the risks before attempting the operation in the first place.

 I normally strongly advise against removing eyelash extensions at home by yourself.
 Whenever possible, I recommend getting them taken off professionally.

 1- Damaging Natural Lashes